By Mary Herrmann

 Then, as the example above shows, opportunities should be offered to those up-and-coming individuals.
 No one is ever totally ready for the next career step, but through concentrated guidance and support, they will inevitably gain confidence in even the most challenging roles.

 In this regard, some companies take big risks with big payoffs, promoting promising employees to stretch assignments or even roles in entirely different geographies or areas of expertise.
 Examples include appointing someone from finance to lead HR, or sending an exceptional product line leader overseas to run another part of the business.
-We had a client do the latter, eventually bringing that individual back to the U.S. as a successor to the CEO.

 This approach echoes throughout an organization, even reaching individuals who haven’t (yet) been tapped as future leaders.
 Just knowing that their employer prioritizes the identification and development of future young leaders can encourage employees to perform better and think bigger.